gem5/gem5-resources-website/pages/about/index.md

 ## UNDER CONSTRUCTION

-This website is currently under construction.
+This website is under construction.
 You can see the following links for the current information on gem5-resources.
 More information will be here soon!